sergiogallegos/OpenWebHMI/README.md

 Machine Builders and System Integrators
 ------

-Thanks and I hope the community support this project to be used by the industry for free.
+For all the machine builders and system integrators that are looking for a modular, flexible and opensuorce HMI/SCADA that can run on any PC + Monitor or PC with embeeded Touch Monitor with

-For all the machine builders and system integrators that are looking for a modular, flexible and opensoruce HMI/SCADA that can run on any PC + Monitor or PC with embeeded Touch Monitor.
+Linux, Windows or MacOS.

-Lets create the Next Generation of HMI for Industry 4.0 OpenSource Project.
+Let's create the Next Generation of HMI for Industry 4.0 OpenSource Project.

 Maintainers
 ------